Frequently Asked Questions

 To contact us or to report suspected fraud, you can use the on-line form or ring the Benefit Fraud Hotline Service 0800 328 6340 which is a free phone number and all calls are treated in absolute confidence.
 A trained member of staff will take any information you can provide regarding people committing benefit.

-Benefit fraud is where people claim Housing and Council Tax Benefit and/or Social Security Benefits but have no right to claim it.
+Benefit fraud is where people claim Housing and Council Tax Support and/or Social Security Benefits but have no right to claim it.

 Take a look at the Stop Benefit Fraud DVD which shows typical Housing Benefit Fraud and the effects it has on you and the community.